Install Emacs on Windows

 C:/programs2/emacs-30.1/lib

-To close Emacs: File > Quit menu or the keyboard shortcut Ctrl-x Ctrl-c
+To close Emacs: File > Quit menu, or the keyboard shortcut Ctrl-x Ctrl-c.

-At this stage, Emacs is installed. :)
+At this stage, Emacs is installed.
+First milestone cleared.

-Let’s create a Windows (user) environment variable named HOME with the content C:\programs2\emacs-30.1\
+Let’s create a Windows (user) environment variable named HOME with the content C:\programs2\emacs-30.1\.

 (message "Here is init.el file.
 Emacs version is %s" (emacs-version))

-No visible change should be noticed.
+No visible change should appear.

 Here is init.el file.
 Emacs version is […]